-Catching them even earlier like this will make your life and money-making-pirate goals much easier too.
+Catching them even earlier like this will make your life and money-making-pirate goals much easier, too.

 One of the great things about PPC advertising is that it’s pretty black and white.

-Happens quite often in bigger accounts that run search, social, display, and video.
+It happens quite often in bigger accounts that run search, social, display, and video.